uwmadisoncals/cals-main-plugins/simple-download-monitor/readme.txt

 For screenshots please visit the [download monitor plugin page](https://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin)

 == Changelog ==

+= 3.5.5 =
+- Fixed a PHP warning.
+- Added sanitization to the input fields that needed it.
+- Listed the 3rd party libraries/services used in the readme file.

 = 3.5.4 =
 - Fixed stored-XSS bug.
 Thanks to d4wner.